-A deferred grant in the amount of \$49,669 (2016 - \$49,669) relates to funds received from OTP (Own the Podium) and is for the construction of a mini start house.
+A deferred grant in the amount of \$49,669 was received from OTP (Own the Podium) and is for the construction of a mini start house.
 Construction is not expected to be completed in the next fiscal year.
-Grants in the amount of \$68,191 received from the Canadian Olympic Committee to be used for marketing and to pay the Celebration Club have been deferred as they relate to covering expenses over a period of time.
-The Association also received deposits for 2018 Olympic tickets which were deferred in 2017 and recognized as revenue in 2018.
+A grant in the amount of \$40,000 was received from the Canadian Olympic Committee to cover expenses over a period of time.
+The Association also received a grant from the City of Calgary relating to the 2021 World Cup event.

-The mini start house grant has been classified as long term as the amount is not expected to be realized in the next 12 months.
+The mini start house grant and the World Cup grant have been classified as long term as the amounts are not expected to be realized in the next 12 months.